 The Foundation is organized as a charitable trust, and operates in Seattle, Washington with regional offices in Washington, D.C.; Beijing, China; London, U.K.; Addis Ababa, Ethiopia; Abuja, Nigeria; Johannesburg, South Africa; New Delhi, India; and Berlin, Germany.
 The Foundation's Trustees are Bill Gates and Melinda French Gates.
-The Foundation's board is comprised of five independent members and the CEO.
+The Foundation has a board (the "Board") which provides strategic oversight and expertise in steering the Foundation in furthering its mission.
+The Board is comprised of the Trustees, the CEO and five independent members.
+On May 13, 2024, Melinda French Gates announced her intention to resign as a Trustee of the Foundation.